brandontnavarrete/nasa-neow/README.md

 Humanity has forgotten how fragile we live.
 It would be wise to keep an eye to the stary abyss and determine if a near earth object has the potential to be hazardous.
 With world climate becoming ever changing, we have lost sight on protecting the one resource we all share.
 EARTH.

-* Here I will develop a model that can classify hazardous asteroids given their respective features of `diameter`, 'magnitude', and `velocity`
+* Here I will develop a model that can classify hazardous asteroids given their respective features of `diameter`, `magnitude`, and `velocity`

 * This will be encompassed in a report that is easy to read and interpret to any viewers.

-## Data Overview
+:world_map: ## Data Overview

 * This data was pulled from kaggle(2023) which has been pulled from NASA's API